Addressing phase-curvature in Fourier ptychography: Results

-For both the simulations and experimental data reconstructions we used the microscope previously reported in~\cite{Aidukas2021High}.
-The data was captured with illumination directions from $21 \times 21$ LEDs (“Adafruit LED array”) with a wavelength of $\lambda=630nm$ and $5mm$ pitch of the LEDs.
+We will validate our finding with experimental data reconstructions at various FoV sizes using two non-telecentric optical setups.

+The microscope illustrated in \figref{fig:optical_design}(a) has sample-to-lens distance, and LED-to-sample distance $u=60mm$ and $z=120mm$ respectively, which are representative of a low-NA, long-working distance experimental setup.
 The microscope used a $8mm$ diameter and $36mm$ focal length achromatic lenses from “Edmund optics”.
-For image recording, we used “DMM 37ux264-ML” 2448×2048 5-megapixel monochrome sensor boards with a $3.45\mu m$ pixel size from “The Imaging Source”.
-The sample-to-lens distance, and LED-to-sample distance were $u=60mm$ and $z=120mm$ respectively, which are relatively large for a conventional microscope, indicating that more severe curvatures can be expected in typical FPM systems.
+For image recording, we used “DMM 37ux264-ML” $2448\time2048$ 5-megapixel monochrome sensor boards with a $3.45\mu m$ pixel size from “The Imaging Source”.
+The experimental data was captured with 441 illumination directions from $21 \times 21$ LEDs (“Adafruit LED array”) with a wavelength of $\lambda=630nm$ and $5mm$ pitch of the LEDs.
 Given these experimental parameters, the numerical aperture was $0.065$, resulting in the raw image resolution of $9.6\mu m$.
 By synthesizing $21 \times 21$ angularly illuminated images through FPM reconstruction, the synthetic numerical aperture was $0.365$ equivalent to $1.45\mu m$ resolution, which we demonstrated in~\cite{Aidukas2021High, Aidukas2021Next}.

-To validate the correction strategy, simulations were performed by the method outlined in \secref{section:Diffraction based simulation}.
-This simulation method enables the inclusion of phase curvature due to Fresnel diffraction to the lens plane and point source illumination assumption (spherical-waves).
-We simulated a Siemens star target with a FoV size of $0.3mm$ ($128\times128$ pixels, see \figref{fig:fullfield_QPsimulation}(a)) and $2mm$ ($1024\times1024$ pixels, \figref{fig:fullfield_QPsimulation}(b)).
-The data consisted of images recorded at 49 illumination angles.
-Even for the small FoV size of $0.3mm$ ($128\times128$ pixels), conventional FPM reconstruction produces phase maps which have a root-mean-squared (RMS) error of $0.41$ compared to the simulated phase, whereas with our proposed correction method the error is reduced to $0.04$.
-Increasing FoV size up to $\sim2mm$ ($1024\times1024$ pixels) results in severely distorted phase curvature, where the reconstructed image phase has an RMS errors of $0.84$ without correction and $0.07$ with correction.
+We also demonstrate the proposed method on a compact, low-cost experimental setup, illustrated in \figref{fig:optical_design}(b).
+The optical design parameters and data are publicly available in~\cite{Aidukas2019Low}.
+The low-cost microscope was equipped with a Raspberry Pi V2 NOIR camera module ($8$-megapixels, $1.12\mu m$ pixel size) which also contains a $3mm$ focal-length camera lens.
+The frequency overlap of ~$70\%$ (required for FPM reconstruction) was obtained by placing the Unicorn HAT HD $16\times16$ LED array ($3.3mm$ pitch) $60mm$ below the sample stage.
+The low-resolution microscope has $0.15$ NA and a $5mm$ working distance, whereas the synthetic NA achieved after FPM reconstruction was $0.55$ (see~\cite{Aidukas2019Low}).